ubco-cmps/data301_course/project/milestone01.md

 **Interesting (to you)**

 - Make sure you have some basic interest in the subject matter!
-- There's nothing worse than doing a 6 week project on the a boring dataset (please don't pick a movies dataset)
+- There's nothing worse than doing a project on a boring dataset (please don't pick a movies dataset)
 - In the final weeks of the course you will be building a Dashboard with your data so choose wisely!

 **Add your dataset to the repository**

 - If your dataset is a file, and you have permission to redistribute it, you should add it to the `data/raw` directory
-- If your dataset is a file,

 Below are some examples of datasets you are welcome to use for your project:

 - [Bike sharing](https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset)
 - [Medical expenses](https://gist.github.com/meperezcuello/82a9f1c1c473d6585e750ad2e3c05a41)
 - [Default of credit card](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients)